 Then there are chemical leavenings like baking soda, baking powder, and cream of tartar.
 My mom feels strongly that these are not kosher for Passover, since the "spirit of the law" is to avoid leavened baked goods and these chemical leavenings are a kind of newfangled loophole.
 But a New York Times article entitled "It's Passover - Lighten up!" says that these *are* kosher for Passover, as long as you source certified kosher brands.
 The rabbi interviewed said, "They're just minerals.
 What do we care about minerals?"

-Many traditional passover recipes call for matzo meal in place of wheat flour, but other gluten-free and grain-free flours are kosher too.
+Many traditional passover dessert recipes call for matzo meal in place of wheat flour, but other gluten-free and grain-free flours are kosher too.

 Not kosher for Passover: